 The clinical manifestations of ectopic pregnancy vary from its stage or state.
-These provides information on its severity and serves as the basis of the treatment plan.
+These provide information on its severity and serves as the basis of the treatment plan.

-Aside from the stage –specific signs and symptoms, there are also some manifestations that helps confirm the diagnosis of ectopic pregnancy.
+Aside from the stage-specific signs and symptoms, there are also some manifestations that help confirm the diagnosis of ectopic pregnancy.
 Among these are:

 - Positive pregnancy test

-- Sharp and localized pain in the cervix upon palpation (vaginal examination)
+- A sharp and localized pain in the cervix upon palpation (vaginal examination)